Are There Other Medical Conditions That Prevent Skydiving?

-The biggest health concern that prohibits skydiving is weight requirements.
-Our parachutes can only accommodate a total of 500 lbs between instructor, student, and the equipment itself, meaning that those outside our recommended weight limits may be unable to jump.
+Our parachutes can only accommodate a total of 500 pounds between instructor, student, and the equipment itself, meaning that those outside our recommended weight limits may be unable to jump.
 However, a more common requirement that can prohibit skydiving is body composition.
-Weight and height are both used as a guideline, so please review our weight limit guide and contact our team before scheduling.
+We consider height, body mass index (BMI), body shape, and other factors, so please review our weight limit guide and contact our team before scheduling.

 Consult Your Doctor to Skydive with DZONE®!

 Once you’ve determined whether you can skydive with high blood pressure or heart problems, find your nearest location and get ready for an exhilarating experience!
-Find out more about what to expect from your first jump and other helpful tips curated by our experts.
+Find out more about what to expect from your first jump and explore other helpful tips curated by our experts.
 We look forward to jumping with you and giving you a thrill your heart can handle.